nicodoggie/bastion-falls-hugo/campaign-notes/04-death-of-a-god/session-01.md

 man called Troy in an inn within the Provobati Ward, and that he may pay up to 20 pieces of gold a session depending on the quality of the service provided.

-Troy Montague, a traveling merchant associated with the Mirian Trading Company, was waiting for someone to heed his call, and utter the phrase "let the mistress enter".
+Troy Montague, a traveling merchant associated with a large collective of traders, was waiting for someone to heed his call, and utter the phrase "let the mistress enter".
 He is a masochist, and one so complete that Sorscha suspected that he might be a member of the Reformist Church.
 She performed her role as a dominatrix very convincingly--enough that Troy could not even dare to withhold information from her as she asked her questions.